It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Greetings.

-Yeah, uh George Bush's legacy is Barack Obama.
+Yeah, George Bush's legacy is Barack Obama.

-How did Bush he decimated the conservative?
+How did Bush decided the conservative decimated the conservative?

 How exactly is that President Bush's fault?

-Well, the the answer is because conservatives didn't turn out to vote because over the course of eight years, he's decimated the conservative movement.
+Well, the answer is because conservatives didn't turn out to vote because over the course of eight years, he's decimated the conservative movement.

-Well, i at some point or another, at some point or another, the leader of the party has to accept responsibility.
+Well, at some point or another, at some point or another, the leader of the party has to accept responsibility.

-He is a leader of the party, and for his his willingness, his unwillingness to con at at some point in time to stand up for conservative principles, and you've you've, to your credit, have have uh addressed those litanies.
+And for his willingness, his unwillingness to at some point in time to stand up for conservative principles.

 And that's how you get John McCain.

-Um I think it's our fault.
+I think it's our fault.

-I I think it's on us.
+I think it's on us.

-Uh what what is it that President Bush did that prevented us from developing a fervor for a more conservative nominee this time?
+What is it that President Bush did that prevented us from developing a fervor for a more conservative nominee this time?

 In fact, that fervor existed.